 This technology seems "custom-made" for the problems faced by African information specialists.
 One machine at a national center (or one per special subject area) could make information available for wide distribution.
 CD-ROM discs are ideal to mail from a central reference service for frequent extended use by their recipients.
-They can thus be used to store large amounts of bibliographic information and be easily shipped anywhere in the world to be used where there is a reader.
+They can thus be used to store large amounts of bibliographic information and be easily shipped anywhere in the world.
 They can be used to store full text medical books, a high school science library, or a tropical agricultural library for use in developing countries.
-For example, the publications of the Consultative Group on International Agricultural Research (CGIAR) are currently being entered on CD-ROM.
-Several discs will contain the full text of selected publications and the software program through which, using the CD reader and a microcomputer, they can be searched, read, and printed.